 - Please note, you’re no longer required to log in to our website and nominate your students.

 Letter of support from the school

 School support is an important part of the application process.
 You’ll notice the school is asked to provide a letter of support for their students.
-The school is responsible for ensuring any applicants have a good understanding of the eligibility criteria, and determining whether they meets these criteria.
+The school is responsible for ensuring any applicants have a good understanding of the eligibility criteria, and determining whether they meets the criteria.
 Only students who meet the criteria should be encouraged to submit an application.
 Any applications that do not have an accompanying letter of support will not be progressed.

-- The letter should highlight reasons why the school feels that student is a good candidate for the scholarship.
+- The letter should highlight reasons why the school feels that particular student is a good candidate for the scholarship.
 Please try to provide an overview from the school’s perspective; how this applicant stands out from other students in the school.
 This can include:

 - adversity the student has overcome